-- You can plant kale anytime from early spring to early summer.
-If you plant kale late in the summer you can harvest it from fall until the ground freezes in winter.
+- If you plant kale late in the summer, you can harvest it from fall until the ground freezes in winter.
 In fact, kale leaves often have a better flavor after a couple frosts.

 - Mix 1-½ cups of 5-10-10 fertilizer per 25 feet of row into the top 3 to 4 inches of soil.

 - Plant the seeds ¼ to ½ inch deep into well-drained, light soil.

 - After about 2 weeks, thin the seedlings so that they are spaced 8 to 12 inches apart.

 How to Grow Kale